0xGabe/Basic_Brute/README.md

 # Basic_Brute
-Basic Brute is a tool to do brute force in Basic Auth HTTP
+Basic Brute is a tool to do brute force in Basic Auth HTTP.

 ## How to install